reasonml/reasonml.github.io/docs/faq.md

 A module name is the file name, capitalized.
 It has to be unique per project; this abstracts away the file system and allows you to move files around without changing code.

 ### Is `Some | None`, `contents`, `Array`, `List` and all of these special?
 Where do they come from?
-They're ordinary variants/records/module definitions that comes with the [standard library](/api/index.html), `open`ed by default during compilation out of convenience.
+They're ordinary variants/records/module definitions that come with the [standard library](/api/index.html), `open`ed by default during compilation out of convenience.

 ### What does an argument with a prepended underscore (e.g. `_` or `_foo`) mean?
 Say you have `List.map(item => 1, myList);`.
 The argument `item` isn't used and will generate a compiler warning.
 Using `_ => 1` instead indicates that you're intentionally receiving and ignoring the argument, therefore bypassing the warning.
 Alternatively, `_item => 1` has the same effect, but indicates more descriptively what you're ignoring.